Fast Mixing of Data Augmentation Algorithms: Bayesian Probit, Logit, and Lasso Regression: Proofs

-In the following sections, we dive into the proofs for mixing time upper bound for ProbitDA, LogitDA, and LassoDA.
-Thanks to the strong log-concavity and Lemma~\ref{l:log-iso-strong}, we can use the improved technique in Section~\ref{s:improved} for ProbitDA and LogitDA to get a better dependency on the warmness parameter.
-We turn to the standard conductance-based argument in Section~\ref{s:cond} to analyze LassoDA.
-At a high level, the proof consists of two parts: First, we upper bound the Cheeger constant $\Ch(\pi)$ or log-isoperimetric constant $\Ch_{1/2}(\pi)$.
-Second, we determine the order of $\Delta$ in the one-step overlap condition of Lemma~\ref{l:main-cond} or Lemma~\ref{l:main-improved}.
-With these results in hand, we can obtain a lower bound of conductance and then use equation~\eqref{e:mixingtime-upperbound} or~\eqref{e:mixingtime-upperbound-improved} to get an upper bound on the mixing time.
+In the following sections, after proving Corollary~\ref{t:general}, we dive into the proofs for mixing time upper bound for ProbitDA, LogitDA, and LassoDA.
+Thanks to the strong log-concavity and Lemma~\ref{l:log-iso-strong}, we can use the improved technique in Section~\ref{s:improved} for ProbitDA and LogitDA.
+We turn to the standard method in Section~\ref{s:cond} to analyze LassoDA.